Want to take part?

 Enthuse students about science

-I’m a Scientist, Get me out of Here! is an online event where students get to meet and interact with real scientists.
-It’s an X Factor-style competition between the scientists, where students are the judges.
+A free online event where school students get to meet and interact with scientists.
+It’s a free X Factor-style competition between scientists, where the students are the judges.

 Apply at: imascientist.org.uk/scientist-apply